An Analysis of Approximation Algorithms for Iterated Stochastic Integrals and a Julia and MATLAB Simulation Toolbox: Error estimates and simulation of iterated stochastic integrals

-because $\mathcal{I}(h)-\hat{\mathcal{I}}^{\Wik,\pp}(h)$ is a skew-symmetric matrix.
-Then, by applying Lemma~\ref{lem:norm-aequivalenz} we directly get the error estimate \eqref{eq:wiktorsson-error}. \end{enumerate} \end{proof} Here, it has to be pointed out that the Milstein algorithm is asymptotically optimal in the class of algorithms that only make use of linear functionals of the Wiener processes like, e.g., the Fourier algorithm, see \cite{MR2352954}.
+for all $ 1\leq r\leq M $ where $ 1\leq j<i\leq m $ with $ (j-1)(m-\frac{j}{2})+i-j=r $.
+Recognizing that $ \Erw\Big[ m+m\frac{(W_h^i)^2}{h}+m\frac{(W_h^j)^2}{h}+2\frac{\lVert W_h\rVert^2}{h} \Big] = 5m $ and using that $ \frac{\sum_{k=p+1}^{\infty}1/k^4}{(\sum_{k=p+1}^{\infty}1/k^2)^2} \leq \frac{1}{3p} $ (see also the proof of \cite[Theorem 4.2]{MR1843055}) completes the proof. \end{enumerate} \end{proof} Here, it has to be pointed out that the Milstein algorithm is asymptotically optimal in the class of algorithms that only make use of linear functionals of the Wiener processes like, e.g., the Fourier algorithm, see \cite{MR2352954}.
 Algorithms that belong to this class have also been considered in the seminal paper by Clark and Cameron, see \cite{MR609181}, where as a consequence it is shown that the same order of convergence as for the Milstein algorithm can be obtained if the Euler--Maruyama scheme is applied for approximating the iterated stochastic integrals.
 On the other hand, the algorithms by Wiktorsson and by Mrongowius and R\"o{\ss}ler do not belong to this class as they make also use of non-linear information about the Wiener process.
 That is why these two algorithms allow for a higher order of convergence w.r.t.\ the parameter $p$.
 While the algorithm by Wiktorsson is based on the Fourier algorithm approach, the improved algorithm by Mrongowius and R\"o{\ss}ler is build on the asymptotically optimal approach of the Milstein algorithm.
-As a result of this, the algorithm by Mrongowius and R\"o{\ss}ler allows for a smaller error constant by a factor $\frac{1}{\sqrt{5}}$ compared to the Wiktorsson algorithm.
+As a result of this, the algorithm by Mrongowius and R\"o{\ss}ler allows for a smaller error constant by a factor $1/{\sqrt{5}}$ compared to the Wiktorsson algorithm.

 Next to the error estimates in $L^2(\Omega)$-norm presented in Theorem~\ref{thm:approx-error-estimates}, it is worth mentioning that there also exist error estimates in general $L^q(\Omega)$-norm with $q>2$ for the Milstein algorithm and for the Mrongowius--R\"o{\ss}ler algorithm, see \cite[Prop.
 4.6, Thm.
 4.8]{Mrongowius2021}.